ckaestne/seaibib/README.md

 Studer, Stefan, Thanh Binh Bui, Christian Drescher, Alexander Hanuschkin, Ludwig Winkler, Steven Peters, and Klaus-Robert Mueller. "[Towards CRISP-ML (Q): A Machine Learning Process Model with Quality Assurance Methodology](https://arxiv.org/abs/2003.05155)." arXiv preprint arXiv:2003.05155 (2020).

 > Fairly detailed overview of an ML-development process, starting early with business needs and covering all steps to deployment.
 Not necessarily new or grounded in new data, but a very nice and well-written overview.
 Good early reading to understand the full scope of SE4ML, beyond just building models.

+Serban, Alex, Koen van der Blom, Holger Hoos, and Joost Visser. "[Adoption and Effects of Software Engineering Best Practices in Machine Learning](https://arxiv.org/pdf/2007.14130)."
+In Proc.
+ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (2020).

+> Collection of best practices, mostly focused on the model pipeline not the larger system.
+In a larger survey, practitioners indicate which practices they follow, resulting in interesting ranks in Table 2.
+Results show that MLOps topics like versioning, monitoring and experiment management are fairly broadly adopted, whereas quality assurance practices and hyperparameter tuning are less adopted.

 ## Safety & Robustness